 Course Description

-This presentation will provide concrete strategies that businesses can implement to hire and retain individuals with disabilities.
-These strategies will break down the barriers that impact individuals with disabilities from obtaining meaningful employment.
+This presentation will share practical strategies businesses can implement to hire and retain individuals with disabilities, helping to remove barriers that prevent access to meaningful employment.

 Strategic Approaches Adjusting to a Remote Workplace